-The three major healthcare employers in the county are Beebe Healthcare in Lewes, Bay health in Milford, and Nanticoke Health Services in Seaford.
-Providing an additional choice, Peninsula Regional Health System recently opened a 48,000 square-foot "one-stop" healthcare center in Millsboro.
-These four healthcare groups, each with their own hospitals and/or satellite facilities in Sussex County, continue to expand their services and build partnerships to accommodate the needs of an ever-growing and aging population.
-Beebe Healthcare celebrated its 100th year in 2016 and continue their commitment to serve Sussex County.
-In 2017, Beebe released details on an \$180 million facilities and services expansion project.
+The three major health care employers in the county are Beebe Healthcare in Lewes, Bayhealth in Milford, and Nanticoke Health Services in Seaford.
+Providing an additional choice, Peninsula Regional Health System has a 48,000 square-foot "one-stop" healthcare center in Millsboro.
+In October 2018, SUN Behavioral Delaware opened its doors with a 90-bed behavioral health hospital.
+These five healthcare groups, each with their own hospitals and/or satellite facilities in Sussex County, continue to expand their services and build partnerships to accommodate the needs of an ever-growing and aging population.
+Beebe Healthcare has broken ground for a new campus near the beach area and also plans to build an emergency room in central Sussex that should open doors in 2022.
 In addition, both Nanticoke Health Services and Bayhealth continue to increase their footprint.
-Nanticoke built a \$7.5 million two-story one-stop shop providing a variety of medical services in Seaford and, in 2019, Bayhealth will open a new \$300 million health campus; this is no doubt the reason why healthcare and social assistance is now ranked first for employment in Sussex County.
+Nanticoke built a \$7.5 million two-story one-stop shop providing a variety of medical services in Seaford and Bayhealth will open a \$300 million health campus in 2019; this is no doubt the reason why healthcare is now ranked first for employment in Sussex County.
 This trend is expected to continue as the Delaware Department of Labor predicts that one-quarter of new jobs created through 2024 will come from the Health Care and Social Assistance industry.

-These industries continue to make Sussex strong.
-According to the 2016 Delaware Annual Economic Report, the State of Delaware, although relatively flat employment-wise in the last year, saw its seventh consecutive year of job gains.
-While the State saw 350 additional jobs, Sussex County grew at the fastest pace among the three counties - 2,090 net jobs.
-While the national unemployment rate, as stated by the Delaware Department of Labor, was 4.4 percent in June 2017 and Delaware's unemployment rate was 4.7 percent, Sussex County's unemployment - at 4.3 percent - was under those averages.
+Thirteen of the eighteen industries tracked by the Delaware Department of Labor saw an increase in jobs in 2017.
+The State of Delaware saw its eighth consecutive year of job gains.
+The State realized a growth of 4,110 additional jobs, with Sussex County contributing 2,470 to this total.
+While the national unemployment rate, as stated by the Delaware Department of Labor, was 4.2 percent in June 2018, Delaware's unemployment rate was 4.1 percent, Sussex County's unemployment - at 3.7 percent - was under those averages.
+In fact, Sussex County had the lowest unemployment rate out of the 15 counties on the Delmarva Peninsula.